HomeResourcesBlogInsights from the May Economic Nowcast

 The Smart Data Foundry Economic Nowcast is updated monthly and is designed to equip policymakers, analysts, and service providers with the timely insights necessary for proactive, data-informed decision-making.
 See April’s Nowcast here.

-The May Nowcast reveals that just over 10% of British adults are spending more than they earn (down 3.3% on the previous month) and that average incomes also fell, with average weekly incomes now at £314.75.
+The May Nowcast reveals that just over 10% of British adults in our sample are spending more than they earn (down 3.3% on the previous month) and that average incomes also fell, with average weekly incomes now at £314.75.

 By leveraging real-world, near real-time data, the Nowcast provides policymakers with a more accurate view of the current economic landscape.
 This complements official statistics and strengthens their ability to access the timely information required to respond to shifting economic challenges quickly and effectively.